Frequently Asked Questions

 What is the difference between seeing a Registered Clinical Counsellor and another helping provider?

-In BC, the term, "counsellor," is not regulated.
-That means anyone with any level of education or experience can call themself a counsellor.
+In BC, the terms, "counsellor," and/or, "counselling," are not regulated.
+That means anyone with any level of education or experience can call themself a counsellor and provide counselling.
 However, there are ways to ensure you see a professional who is highly trained, has been supervised in their practice, and has an overseeing body; choosing a Registered Clinical Counsellor (RCC) is one way to ensure you get competent, appropriate, and ethic counselling.
 RCCs are part of the BC Association of Clinical Counsellors (BCACC).
 To register as a clinical counsellor with BCACC, a practitioner must have completed a Master's degree with an accredited university program including specific courses and supervised real-life practice.
 This means that RCCs must have significant training and practice in providing ethical and evidence-based counselling/ therapy/ mental health treatment to be registered.
 It also means that if you are concerned about the treatment you receive, there is a body you can report to.
 Additionally, many extended benefits plans cover some or all of the cost of seeing an RCC (call your plan provider to check your coverage).

 RCCs are similar to professionals registered with the Canadian Counselling & Psychotherapy Association as Canadian Certified Counsellors and Registered Clinical Social Workers with the BC College of Social Workers.
 In BC, psychologists are another kind of helping professional who are registered.
 Psychologists are qualified to do full assessments as well as generally have a Doctorate degree.
 RCCs, RCSWs, CCCs, and R. Psychologists all have a form of regulation, standards of practice, codes of ethics, and so forth.
 This is very different from practitioners who call themselves counsellors with minimal qualifications or who may use interventions which have no evidence to validate the treatment approach and/or can be practicing in a harmful manner.